Assam & the region, East

 In this region, our work is focused on helping young people find employment and establish their careers through courses offered in partnership with institutes and youth organizations.
+We also equip govt. high school students with skills for digital literacy, coding, career development, and building agency.

 We have been working with government institutes and Industrial Training Institutes (ITIs) to provide career counselling and guidance to young people in the region.